 TACMASR collects, preserves, and banks biospecimens obtained from the University of Arizona Cancer Center surgical patients who are seen by the University of Arizona Medical Center surgeons and oncologists.

 The patient’s surgeon or oncologist is responsible for consenting the patient for submission of surgical specimens to the UACC BioRepository (IRB #06-0609-04, Setsuko Chambers, PI).

-Biospecimens collected at the time of surgery include fresh surgical tissue, blood and urine.
+Biospecimens collected at the time of surgery include fresh surgical tissue and blood.
 Serum, plasma and genomic DNA are harvested from the whole blood.

 The surgeon and the Department of Pathology attending physicians and residents are responsible for identifying appropriate tissue for banking that will not compromise pathological diagnosis.